icosa-foundation/open-brush/README.md

     Unity.
 These have been replaced with a modified version of [Tilt shift by underscorediscovery](https://gist.github.com/underscorediscovery/10324388).

+## Generating Secrets file
+Credentials for services such as Google and Sketchfab are stored in a `SecretsConfig` scriptable object.
+This has been ignored in the git config for safety.
+To add it back:

+1. Right click in the root `/Assets` folder in Unity's project window.
+    Select `Create`, then `Secrets Config`.
+This will create `Secrets.asset` in the Asset folder.
+1. In `Scenes/Main.unity` go to **App > Config** and replace `SecretsExample` with the newly generated `Secrets.asset`.

 ## Google service API support

 Set up Google API support to access Google services in the app.